NEXT STEPS AFTER GRADUATION: INTERNATIONAL UNDERGRADUATE STUDENTS

 If your family or friends wish to visit you in Canada, keep in mind that current travel restrictions prohibit non-essential travel to Canada by most foreign nationals.
 Depending on how COVID-19 pandemic evolves, these restrictions may be lifted, changed, or extended further.
 It is strongly recommended that your family or friends closely monitor the travel restrictions and exemptions if they intend to travel to Canada.

-In the event that the travel restrictions are still in place, your family members must meet the travel exemptions and be travelling for essential purposes.
-Non-essential travel to Canada such as travel for the purpose of tourism or a short-term visit is not permitted under the current travel restrictions (even if they have valid Temporary Resident Visas or Electronic Travel Authorizations).
+In the event that the travel restrictions are still in place, your family members will not be able to travel to Canada unless they are exempt from the restrictions (even if they have valid Temporary Resident Visas or Electronic Travel Authorizations).

 Should the travel restrictions be loosened or lifted, refer to the following resources that may help your family/friends prepare for their visit to Canada: